Pawagiri Jain temple: History

 The temple was constructed by Jain merchants who migrated from Malwa following the annexation of King Kumarapala of Chaulukya dynasty in 1150 CE.
 The triratha pedestal of the Tirthankara idol inside the temple bears an inscription dated 1263 CE (V.S.
 1321).
+The temple belongs to the important group of medieval monuments at Oon (also spelled Un), which includes both Hindu and Jain temples.
+Akhikari's study of the chronology of the temples at Oon uses architectural and inscriptional evidence to place the Jain monuments within the later phase of temple construction at the site.

+The dated Jain inscriptions are particularly important for establishing the chronology of the religious complex.
+An inscription associated with the pedestal of a Tirthankara image is dated V.S.
+1321 (1263 CE), providing a secure 13th-century date for Jain activity at the temple.
+A separate inscription associated with the monumental image of Shantinatha has been dated to 1206 CE.
+The two dates therefore document Jain religious activity at Oon during the 13th century rather than representing alternative dates for the same inscription.

 Description

 The temple plan is similar to Chaubara Dera 2, another nearby Jain temple.
 The temple features a square maṇḍapa with four doors, three lead to outside and one leads to garbhagriha of the temple.
+The square mandapa and its four entrances distinguish the plan of the temple, while the sanctuary is approached through one of these openings.
+The comparison with the nearby Chaubara Dera 2 places the monument within the broader architectural development of the medieval temple group at Oon.

 The temple is a siddha kshetras, site of moksha (liberation) for Jain monks.
 The temple is called Gvaleshwar as gvālas (cow herders) used to take shelter here during storms.
+The designation "Gvaleshwar" is therefore associated with a local tradition concerning cowherds rather than with the identity of the principal Tirthankara image.
 The main vedi enshrines three polished black coloured idols and the central idol is the mulnayak of the temple.
 The mulnayak is a 12.5 ft idol tall of Shantinatha that bears an inscription dated 1206 CE.
+The monumental Shantinatha is thus one of the principal surviving medieval Jain sculptures at Oon.
+Its inscription provides important evidence for dating Jain patronage at the site.

 This temple is protected by Archaeological Survey of India.

+Architecture

+Pawagiri Jain temple belongs to the Nagara tradition of north Indian temple architecture.
+Its plan consists of a sanctuary connected to a square mandapa, the latter having four doorways.
+The temple's plan has been compared with that of Chaubara Dera 2, another monument at Oon, indicating architectural relationships between the Jain and other medieval temples of the settlement.
+The surviving sculptural programme is dominated by the large black stone image of Shantinatha in the sanctuary.
+Together with the other polished Jina images on the principal vedi, it forms the main devotional focus of the temple.